What's the meaning of life?

 We'd forgotten what we were made for.

-You see, God loves you so much that He sent His Son Jesus, another supernatural being by the way, to earth to take the form of a human—just like us.
-That way, Jesus would have a chance to live on this planet like every other person would, the only exception being that He knew how to make all the right choices and never sinned.
+Because of God's great love for us, He sent His Son Jesus to earth to take the form of a human—just like us (John 1:14).
+That way, Jesus would have a chance to live on this planet like every other person would.
+Only He knew how to make all the right choices and never sinned (Hebrews 4:15).

-Once Jesus was human, He was qualified to give His life as a sacrificial replacement for YOU.
-For me.
-We have all sinned against God and deserve a sentence of eternal punishment (Romans 3:23).
+As a perfect human, Jesus was qualified to give His life as a sacrificial replacement for each one of us—for YOU, for ME.
+We've all sinned against God and deserve a sentence of eternal punishment (Romans 3:23).
 But Jesus took care of that for you.
-He paid for your freedom with His life.
-Accepting that gift is taking the first step toward reconnecting with that Someone bigger that we have been looking for all our lives (Acts 4:12; John 1:12; 14:6).
+He paid for your freedom with His life, then came back to life, having defeated sin and death (Acts 4:12; John 1:12; 14:6).

 "Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come." —2 Corinthians 5:17